Hammarn/1MB335/Lab3.md

 **Question** To which organism does the best hits belong too?

-Since you are working with model organisms, most likely the first hit will align perfectly to the mitochondrial genome of your species.
-To make it a bit more interesting, we are from now on going to use as a 'reference' a close relative of your species instead of your species itself. <!--Does that sound too lame?--> You are going to recover the appropriate sequence from NCBI.
+Since you are working with well studied organisms, most likely the first hit will align perfectly to the mitochondrial genome of your species.
+To make it a bit more interesting, we are from now on going to use as a 'reference' a close relative of your species instead of your species itself.
+You are going to recover the appropriate sequence from NCBI.
 Use the table below to see which species you should be looking for depending on your start species.

-Model organism | Close relative
+Study organism | Close relative (Model organism)
 ---------------|---------------
+Caenorhabditis remanei | Caenorhabditis elegans
-Caenorhabditis elegans      | Caenorhabditis remanei Mus musculus   | ?
+? | Mus musculus
-Drosophila melanogaster | ?
+? | Drosophila melanogaster
-Homo sapiens   | Chimp?
+Chimp? | Homo sapiens

 Go to your new favorite webpage (i.e. NCBI ;) ).
 We will detail one way to find the mitochondrial genome of the close relative.
 There are more ways, feel free to explore!